irsbugs/Win-11-Unsupported-CPUs/README.md

 Most of these discarded computers will be suitable for running the latest Linux distros.

 From all the Windows 10 and 11 *supported* lists, generated lists can be made of the CPU's that have gone *unsupported*.
 The following are the lists of *unsupported* CPU's.
+It is hoped that using these lists may help with selecting the better performance computers from those available in the *used computer* market.